ionstone/webhook-repo/README.md

 # webhook-repo
 ## Flask Web App for GitHub Webhooks

-This Flask web app is designed to receive GitHub webhook post requests for pull_request and push events from the repository `/ionstone/action-repo`, and save the details to a remote MongoDB database.
+This Flask web app is designed to receive GitHub webhook post requests for **pull_request,push, and merge** from the repository `/ionstone/action-repo`, and save the details to a remote MongoDB database.

 ### Instructions